 Indiana Birth Records Search

-The Indiana State Department of Health is responsible for maintaining and issuing all birth records.
-Indiana has records dating back to October of 1907.
+The Indiana State Department of Health is responsible for maintaining and issuing all IN birth records.
+It has records dating back to October of 1907.

-Indiana makes it easy for you to obtain a copy of your Indiana Birth record by visiting a local health office, or in person, by mail or online.
+The state makes it easy for you to obtain a copy of your Indiana Birth records by visiting a local health office, or in person, by mail or online.

 First, you must verify your eligibility to obtain the record.
 Only the following people can get a copy of your Indiana birth record: you, if you are 18 or older, parents listed on the record, grandparent of a parent listed on the record, adult sibling, adult child, adult grandchildren, current spouse, aunt or uncle, someone performing genealogy, a court-appointed legal guardian, your attorney, a state or federal agency or your stepparent.